iestarks/coalfire_pub/README.md

  * Test Instance connectivity with no EXT IP to internet with only private IP, within A different REGION
  * Improve code to reference more modules during Infra build to reduce main code length.
+ * Add Instance Template and Instance Group modules to compute layer for HA